Grease (franchise): Grease 2 (1982)

 In 1961, Stephanie Zinone has succeeded to the leadership of the Pink Ladies following Rizzo's graduation in the first film.
 Tired of the recurring drama, Stephanie breaks up with her boyfriend Johnny Nogerelli.
 She receives the admiration of Michael Carrington, a mild-mannered bookish new exchange student and Sandy's cousin.
 Michael seeks to overcome his nerdy ways while earning her affections by learning to ride a motorcycle, and taking on a secret identity that his peers call the "Cool Rider".
 Johnny grows jealous of Michelle's romantic pursuits, and as the leader of the T-Birds attempts to use his popularity to win her back.

-Summer Lovin (TBA)
+Plans for a third film

+In 2003, Olivia Newton-John confirmed that a second sequel was being developed.
+"They're writing it, and we'll see what happens.
+If the script looks good, I'll do it.
+But I haven't seen the script, and it has to be cleverly done."
+Newton-John died in 2022 before any such script was completed.

+In 2008, it was reported that Paramount was planning a new sequel to Grease that would debut straight to DVD.

 In April 2019, Paramount Pictures announced a prequel movie titled Summer Lovin' was in development, with John August serving as screenwriter.
 The project will be a joint-venture production from Paramount Pictures, Paramount Players, Temple Hill Productions, and Picturestart.
 Receiving its title from the song, the plot will center around the summer in which Danny and Sandy met and fell in love.
 By July 2020, Brett Haley was hired to serve as director with the most recent draft of the script being written by Leah McKendrick.